 To refine an edge, add a new vertex in the center of the edge and two new half-edges to break the original edge into two edges.
 This results in increasing the number of sides on each adjacent face by one: triangles become quads, quads become pentagons, and so on.

-where the new ones go.
-The number of changes needed is minimized by
+There are multiple ways to decide where the old half-edges go and where the new ones go.
+The number of changes needed is minimized by keeping the old half-edges with the same v

-s and making the
+s and making the new half-edges their twin

 s.